 - Make sure to use a container that has adequate ventilation, a waterproof base and that closes so your pet cannot get out during the flight.
 The dog or cat should have enough space to be able to stand up, move and turn around easily.

-- The weight of your pet while in the container cannot exceed 15 lbs.
+- The total weight of the pet plus its pet carrier cannot be more than 15 lbs.

 - Your pet cannot travel while sedated and must stay inside the container during the entire flight.